Why Does Your Baby Wake Up Crying? 7 Reasons And How To Stop It

 When To Call The Pediatrician?

 You may contact the pediatrician if your baby has trouble falling asleep after waking up and cries for several hours.
-You may also seek medical care if the baby has any physical symptoms of gas or colic.
+You may also seek medical care if your baby exhibits any physical symptoms of gas or colic, is unusually fussy, or has a fever.

 How To Stop The Baby From Crying When Waking Up?